sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - You must have a set of services to manage access to resources based on identity.
   - This will include a security model for role based access with technical controls to ensure the principle of least privilege is enforced.
   - Mandatory
-* - Control of who has access to which assets must be within the control of the data asset owner.
+* - The data asset owner must have control of who has access to which assets.
   - Either through policy and process or ideally direct control access to data should be controlled by the person who owns a data asset or their delegates.
   - Mandatory
 ```